vb64/oeg.iv/README.md

 -   mirrored
 -   glued together from several CSV files
 -   stretched/compressed along the distance according to a given set of intermediate points
--   interpreted as an iterable set of pipes
+-   interpreted as an iterable sequence of pipes with geodata

 ## Install
 ```bash